-Creative Director for new project at The University of Colorado's CREST lab in collaboration wth Carnegie Hall.
+Creative Director for new project at The University of Colorado's Renee Crown Wellness Institute/CREST lab in collaboration with Carnegie Hall.

 A simple pop-up musical storytelling and community engagement project designed to catalyze family-friendly climate engagement.
 Based upon the Polynesian story about the smallest animal in the forest that did her best to help put out a forest fire.

 A new composition for Shakuhachi, voice, harmonium and live recordings of Sandhill Cranes that migrate to New Mexico every year.
 A development of an earlier project commissioned by The Gerald Peters Gallery in Santa Fe.